solariumphp/solarium/docs/exceptions.md

 }
 ```

-The distinction can also be made inside the catch block.
+The distinction can also be made inside the catch block for a generic `Exception`.

 ```php
 try {